Roksikod/JavaForBeginners/README.md

 During the training, I studied the basics of Java programming:

-- Programming language syntax - Pure functions/Impure functions,
+- programming language syntax - Pure functions/Impure functions,
 - keywords & access modifiers,
 - creating and working with collections,
 - object-oriented programming and its principles (inheritance, polymorphism),